 Mohawk Undercut has a stripe of long hair in the top center of your head while the sides of your head are shaved bald.
 Moreover, the top center hair is preferred to grow long.
 Some barbers make a spiky style for the top hair.

 This Viking Mohawk hairstyle is considered as the symbol of power and warrior.
 As the “Mohawk” term means “man-eaters”.
-But man-eaters term does not mean the people who eat men.
+But the man-eaters term does not mean the people who eat men.
 Actually, it is a symbolic word that describes a mighty warrior.

-11. Long Braids With Half Top Bun
+11. Long Braids with Half Top Bun

 A Viking hairstyle will surprise you with its variety.
 From short bald look to long hair, Viking hairstyles have every kind of look.
 This Viking hairstyle, as its name suggests, needs long hair.
 A bun is made at the top of the head.
 For the remaining hair, you can go by making small braids.